Pharmr/almace-scaffolding/_app/_pages/about.md

 ![Image](https://images.ctfassets.net/vkdbses00qqt/h7RP1nspwFDZsZEGdGY4n/07bff085583e644a70c1c81a85d21c88/plugins-icon.svg){: .no-resize.center}

-Find your protocol, apply & subscribe
+Find your protocol & subscribe (approval required)

 # 📦
 Get meds and have them shipped to you

 # 📲
-Check in on the regular via our `followup`
+Check in on the regular via our app

 # 💬
 Ask your doctor questions as they arise